ivanescalona/GroupProject1/Readme_Perfect10.txt

 Ivan's Question: "Is the data representative enough?"
-Question x: Does proximity to manufacturing facility have an impact on life expectancy
+Question x: Does proximity to manufacturing facility have an impact on life expectancy Question 2: If proximity does impact life expectancy, then should residents pay more for health insurance?